China ramps up military incursions around Taiwan - www.lokmattimes.com

 China ramps up military incursions around Taiwan

-Taipei [Taiwan], June 4 : Taiwan's Ministry of Defence detected two sorties of Chinese aircraft and 12 Chinese naval ...
+Taipei [Taiwan], June 6 : Taiwan's Ministry of Defence detected 38 Chinese aircraft, seven Chinese vessels and one official ...

-Taipei [Taiwan], June 4 : Taiwan's Ministry of Defence detected two sorties of Chinese aircraft and 12 Chinese naval vessels operating around its territorial waters as of 6 am on Wednesday.
+Taipei [Taiwan], June 6 : Taiwan's Ministry of Defence detected 38 Chinese aircraft, seven Chinese vessels and one official ship operating around its territorial waters as of 6am (local time) on Friday.

-As per the MND, both the sorties crossed the median line and entered Taiwan's northern and eastern ADIZ (Air Defence Identification Zone).
+Out of 38, 35 sorties crossed the median line and entered Taiwan's northern, southwestern and eastern ADIZ (Air Defence Identification Zone).

 Beijing sent two aircraft carrier strike groups and numerous warships to the waters both north and south of Taiwan last month, as noted by a Taiwanese security official, amid rising tensions between China and Taiwan, as reported by The Eurasian Times.